Release Dates and Platforms: September 14, 2018 on Windows PC digital download (requires Steam account), PlayStation4, PS4 Pro, Xbox One, Xbox One X.

 - Quick time events are still present but more integrated with gameplay, so players will hopefully see fewer immersion-breaking button prompts.

-- Lara will have a variety of outfits, and at least some will have interchangeable tops and bottoms.
-It's not clear yet what these are, how many will be unlockable versus buyable, or whether they'll confer specific perks.
+- Lara will have a variety of outfits, and at least some will have interchangeable tops and bottoms which confer specific perks.
+It's not clear yet what these are, how many will be unlockable/crafted versus buyable.
 Check the Shadow of the Tomb Raider Outfits page for details as they emerge.